Maha Al-Saati: Film style and themes

 Her film, "Fear: Audibly" (2017) is about a girl's fear of the trumpet of doom which will end the world.
 The film reflects a religious period in Saudi Arabia between the 1980s and 1990s.
 Its dependence on sound is influenced by the Islamic restriction on visual depictions, often depending on oral narrations distributed through cassette tapes.
 It also features the mistreatment of stray cats.
 Her film Hair: The Story of Grass (2018) critiques the beauty standards regarding body hair in the Arab World, in addition to a critique of urban growth in the killing of plantation and trees.
 This film has won Al-Saati the Hollywood Foreign Press Association (HFPA) residency award of 2021.

-The team of the film VHS Tape Replaced at the Red Sea International Film Festival 2022.

 Collaborations

 Al-Saati collaborated with American electronic opera composer Alice Shields on to compose the music for Cycle of Apples (2019).

 Her short film "VHS Tape Replaced" (2022) is a romantic comedy exploring the 1980s Saudi Arabia and features a young black man who mimics Prince (musician) to win the love of a girl.
 The film also stars Saudi actress Sarah Taibah, who was awarded The Chopard Rising Star Award.
 The film music was composed by Austrian violinist Yury Revich and has received an Honorable Mention at Fantastic Fest.